Frequently Asked Questions

 When does clinic start?

 Some clinics have a mandatory orientation that starts before classes begin for the semester.
 Check the clinic supplemental information sheets for more information.

 How long am I responsible for my cases or other clinic assignments?

 Each clinic determines the duration of a student’s responsibility.
 Clinic students are generally expected to work for their clinic until the end of the examination period unless the clinic director has established a shorter period.
 In some cases, the needs of clinic clients will require that a student perform some tasks after the semester ends.
 In other cases, students may – with the approval of the clinic director – request a short extension to complete a project.
-In either case, an extension form must be filled out before the examination period begins and will be effective only upon review and signature of Associate Dean Erica Hashimoto.
-If a tribunal or legislative body has continued a clinic case for hearing beyond the period of the student’s clinic enrollment, Dean Hashimoto will generally grant an extension until the completion of the hearing.
+In either case, an extension form must be filled out before the examination period begins and will be effective only upon review and signature of the Associate Dean or Assistant Dean.
+If a tribunal or legislative body has continued a clinic case for hearing beyond the period of the student’s clinic enrollment, the Associate Dean or Assistant Dean will generally grant an extension until the completion of the hearing.
 Except in unusual cases, an extension requested for any other reason will not be approved if it exceeds one month from the end of the examination period.
 If an extension is approved, grades will be submitted to the Registrar’s Office within three weeks after the extension expires.
 In some cases, a clinic director may permit a student who wishes to handle a case that will not conclude until after the semester ends to continue representation.

 How are students graded?